ROBO-ZACH/ZacharyTStone/README.md

 <h3>
 <blockquote>
-  "The friendship that can cease has never been real."
+  "The truest wisdom is a resolute determination."
-<br>— Jerome
+<br>— Napoleon
 </blockquote>
 </h3>